as3ad1/crypto_signdrop/README.md

 Threats considered :

-- Tampering (active modification of ciphertext): mitigated by AES-GCM AEAD — tampering causes decryption/authentication failure.
+- Tampering (active modification of ciphertext): mitigated by AES-GCM AEAD, tampering causes decryption/authentication failure.

 - Wrong recipient / confidentiality breach: mitigated by encrypting the AES key with recipient's public key (RSA-OAEP); only the holder of the recipient private key can recover the symmetric key and decrypt content.

 - Forged messages (sender impersonation): mitigated by RSA-PSS signatures; verification with the sender's public key detects forgeries.

-- Key compromise (private key leakage): demo risk — private keys kept in memory.
-Production mitigation — use HSM/KMS, rotate keys, maintain revocation.
+- Key compromise (private key leakage): demo risk, private keys kept in memory.
+Production mitigation, use HSM/KMS, rotate keys, maintain revocation.

 - Replay attacks: include timestamps or nonces in metadata when needed.
 The demo stores packages and expects fresh fetches; for production, include validity windows and signed timestamps.

 - Man-in-the-middle (MITM) stealing public keys: mitigate by authenticating public keys via PKI, certificates, or an out-of-band trust bootstrapping.
 The demo trusts the server-generated keys.

-- Side-channel and implementation bugs: use well-tested libraries and avoid custom crypto primitives.
-We rely on `cryptography` which wraps OpenSSL; keep dependencies updated.
+- Side-channel and implementation bugs: use tested libraries and avoid custom crypto primitives.
+We rely on `cryptography`, which wraps OpenSSL; keep dependencies updated.

 Additional mitigation suggestions for production:
 - Always run over TLS (HTTPS) to protect transport-level secrets and metadata.